mohammedkhalilia/SOM/README.md

    `RELATIONALFUZZY` - a combination of the RELATIONAL SOM and FUZZY BATCH SOM (see ref.
 [3])

-NOTE: this toolbox includes a function named summarization() that tried to summarize the results of SOM by addign a layer of labels on the map.
+NOTE: this toolbox includes a function named summarization() that attempts to summarize the results of SOM by adding a layer of labels on the map.
 This function is a work in progress and it still needs tweaking.
 Feel free to use it and modify it as you wish.
 Also, this function a built-in MATLAB function watershed() to segment the U-matrix and to identify the regions/clusters. watershed() is part of the image processing toolbox.
+Additionlly, summarizing SOM is problem specific.
+The function included in this toolbox is just an example on how to do it.

 SOM Configurations
 ----------------------------------